Skammevarden

-Skammevarden is a mountain in the municipality of Valle in Agder county, Norway.
-The 1418 m tall mountain has a topographic prominence of 50 m, making it the 15th highest mountain in Agder county.
+Skammevarden is a mountain in Valle Municipality in Agder county, Norway.
+The 1418 m tall mountain has a topographic prominence of 129 m and it is the 15th highest mountain in Agder county.
 It is located in the Setesdalsheiene mountains, about 16 km west of the village of Valle and about the same distance south of the village of Bykle.